PowerBI/getting-started-for-dotnet/README.md

 - Add rows to a dataset

 Before you run the sample code, register a client app in your Azure Active Directory.

+*NOTE*  Your app needs to delegate permission to Power BI so that Power BI has read access to user profiles.
+If you have an Office365 active directory account, you need to merge your Office365 active directory accounts, with an active Power BI license, into your Azure AD.

+To learn how to register your client app in the Azure AD, see [Register an app](https://msdn.microsoft.com/en-US/library/dn877542.aspx)

 ## Register a Native Client Application ##
 When you register a native client application, such as a console app, you receive a Client ID.
 The Client ID is used by the application to identify themselves to the users that they are requesting permissions from.
 For a .NET application, you use the Client ID to get an authentication token.
 For more information about Power BI Authentication, see [Authenticate with Power BI](http://go.microsoft.com/fwlink/?LinkId=519359).